Phase1es2/ML-Sys-DevOps/README.md

 Our system is designed to address the growing demand for high-quality image content restoration across various industries:

-### Personal Heritage & Photo Restoration
+### 1. Personal Heritage & Photo Restoration

-Companies like MyHeritage and Photomyne: Restore old, degraded family photographs into high-quality digital assets.
+**Companies like MyHeritage and Photomyne:** Restore old, degraded family photographs into high-quality digital assets.

-### E-commerce Platforms
+### 2. E-commerce Platforms

-Shopify, Etsy sellers: Enhance low-quality product images to boost sales and improve product presentation.
+**Shopify, Etsy sellers:** Enhance low-quality product images to boost sales and improve product presentation.

-### Media & Journalism
+### 3. Media & Journalism
-Getty Images, Shutterstock: Automatically upscale old archives or field-reported compressed images.
+**Getty Images, Shutterstock:** Automatically upscale old archives or field-reported compressed images.

-### Social Media & User-Generated Content
+### 4. Social Media & User-Generated Content
-Instagram, Facebook: Improve visual quality of user-uploaded compressed or resized images.
+**Instagram, Facebook:** Improve visual quality of user-uploaded compressed or resized images.

-### Mobile OEMs and Camera Manufacturers
+### 5. Mobile OEMs and Camera Manufacturers
-OPPO, Vivo, Samsung: Integrate real-time enhancement into photo post-processing pipelines.
+**OPPO, Vivo, Samsung:** Integrate real-time enhancement into photo post-processing pipelines.

 By integrating our system into these industries, we can provide a scalable, real-time solution that maximizes the value of visual assets and significantly improves digital experiences.